Your cart

 5. Are Simba mattresses OK for heavier sleepers?

-Heavier individuals, especially around 230 pounds and above, usually fare better on the Hybrid Pro or Hybrid Luxe.
-Those models bring deeper profiles and higher spring counts that resist midsection sag.
-The Essential can feel too thin for such weights, while the standard Hybrid works for many but leaves less safety margin than the thicker options.
+Heavier individuals often do best on the Hybrid Pro or Hybrid Luxe because their deeper profiles and higher spring counts resist midsection sag.
+The Essential can feel too thin at higher weights.

 6. How long does a Simba mattress last before sagging?